It didn’t start with a viral campaign. It started with a question: Why aren’t people engaging with our cause online?

 World Economic Forum: Turning Global Issues into Scroll-Stopping Stories

-Their reels are crisp and direct—short video clips paired with upbeat music and clean, snappy text.
+Their reels are crisp and direct, short video clips paired with upbeat music and clean, snappy text.
 No narration.
 No sensory overload.
 Just small, sharp bursts of knowledge.
 And it works.
-Many of their reels get lakhs of views, with some crossing two lakh and beyond.
+Many of their reels get lakhs of views, with some crossing 2 lakh.
 A recent one on Australia’s plan to reduce plastic pollution hit over 4.8 lakh views.

 The formula is simple, but it’s also smart.
 The visuals grab your attention, and the text helps you understand quickly.
-Captions offer context, but never overwhelm.
+Captions offer context without overwhelming.

 Child Rights and You (CRY): Designing with Heart, Speaking Like a Child

 CRY is one of India’s most respected child rights organisations, working with over 100 grassroots partners to protect and empower children across the country.
-But their social media presence also speaks volumes—and it does so in a language children would understand: colour, imagination, and joy.
+But their social media presence also speaks volumes, and in a language children would understand: colour, imagination, and joy.

 With over 1.1 lakh followers on Instagram and 1.39 lakh on LinkedIn, CRY’s posts feel hand-drawn by hope.
-Moreover, their visuals often reflect a child’s world—bright colours, animated elements, and playful formats that echo their mission.
+Visually, their work feels like a child’s world, with bright colours, simple animations, and playful layouts that hold the story.

-One reel, with 45.9K views, styled like an interactive memory game, invites viewers to explore what volunteering with CRY truly means.
+One reel, viewed 45.9K times, plays like a memory game and gently asks what volunteering with CRY really means.
 Tapping tiles reveals surprises: “What you give: inspiration to others,” followed by “What you gain: leadership skills.”
 It’s gamified, it’s intuitive, and above all, it’s joyful.

-Additionally, their call to action is never pushy—it’s warm, inclusive, and real.
-When an organisation’s design mirrors its purpose this seamlessly, followers don’t just stay—they engage, play, and grow.
+Additionally, their call to action is never pushy; it’s warm, inclusive, and real.
+When an organisation’s design mirrors its purpose, followers don’t just stay, they engage, play, and grow.

 The Live Love Laugh Foundation: When Celebrities Speak, Mental Health Gets Heard